ros2/ros1_bridge/README.md

 ### Building the bridge from source

-Before continuing you should have ROS 2 built from source following [these](https://github.com/ros2/ros2/wiki/Installation) instructions.
+Before continuing you should have the prerequisites for building ROS 2 from source installed following [these instructions](https://github.com/ros2/ros2/wiki/Installation).

 In the past, building this package required patches to ROS 1, but in the latest releases that is no longer the case.
 If you run into trouble first make sure you have at least version `1.11.16` of `ros_comm` and `rosbag`.